 The material evaluation process should also consider the nuclides to which the material was potentially exposed.
-If the material was exposed to significant quantities of nuclides that are difficult to detect, including tritium C, I, or I, an appropriate survey methodology should be applied.
+If the material was exposed to significant quantities of nuclides that are difficult to detect, including tritium 14C, 125I, or 129I, an appropriate survey methodology should be applied.

 A scan survey for fixed contamination requires passing the detector of an alpha and a beta/gamma survey instrument, as applicable, over the accessible surface of the material.
 The detector should be moved at a constant rate that allows detection of contamination at a level equal to three times the guideline value.
 If a change in the audible output of the instrument is heard, the area under the window of the instrument should be re-surveyed using a stationary measurement for 3 to 5 seconds.
 If the increase does not persist, the scan should continue.
-If the elevated counts persist, a recommended good practice is to consider the material is contaminated and should not be released.
+If the elevated counts persist, it is good practice to consider the material is contaminated and should not be released.
 This procedure should be followed until the surface of the material has been surveyed.